CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/00-Overview.md

 # **Overview**

-Windows Virtual Desktop is a desktop and app virtualization service that runs on the cloud.
+Azure Virtual Desktop is a desktop and app virtualization service that runs on the cloud.

-Here's what you can do when you run Windows Virtual Desktop on Azure:
+Here's what you can do when you run Azure Virtual Desktop on Azure:

    - Set up a multi-session Windows 10 deployment that delivers a full Windows 10 with scalability.
    - Virtualize Microsoft 365 Apps for enterprise and optimize it to run in multi-user virtual scenarios.